tadakado/CH559sdccUSBmouseHost/README.md

 2. chflasher.exe CH559USB.bin

 ## Support additional mouse
 1. Identify mouse report format of your mouse.
-To investigate the format genue CH559 output gives all information you need.
+To investigate the format genuine CH559 output gives all information you need.
 Some mice format were analyzed and summarized in [the file](CH559_output_format.txt).
 2. Modify uart.c